Geneea/keboola-nlp-analysis/description.md

 ## Geneea NLP Analysis

-Analyze text: identify language, detect topics, find names of places, organizations or your custom entities, detect sentiment
+Analyze text: identify language, detect topics, find names of places, organizations or your custom entities, detect sentiment.

 Do you need to understand trends in a large stream of customer feedback?
 Detect unexpected problems your customers complain about?
 Quickly focus on negative reviews or find which competitors are mentioned in reviews?
-Thanks to Geneea App you are able to do all of this in just a few clicks.
+Thanks to Geneea App, you are able to do all of this in just a few clicks.

-Feel free to try the system in our [live demo](https://demo.geneea.com) or you can browse the [result of an analysis of a large dataset](https://frida.geneea.com/index.html#/airlines?s=eyJxIjoiKjoqIiwiZiI6W119).
+Feel free to try the system in our [live demo](https://demo.geneea.com) or browse the [result of an analysis of a large dataset](https://frida.geneea.com/index.html#/airlines?s=eyJxIjoiKjoqIiwiZiI6W119).

 ![Screenshot - Geneea Demo](/img/demo-screenshot.png)